Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Execution.md

 Note: on first accessing this screen, the user will be given a guided tour of many of the features of this page.
 This can be accessed at any time via the options menu (discussed below)

+!!! bug "What to do if you see an error"
+    Sometimes, you will not be able to start a test execution because the system is blocked and cannot continue.
+If this happens to you check the following:

+    - if the product has a release, make sure to select a release from the dropdown at the start of test execution
+    - to execute a test case it must have test steps.
+If a test case does not have any test steps, then you will not be able to execute it
+    - if you are executing a test set and see this message "There are no test runs in this pending set to be resumed" it means that the test set is using a test configuration that is empty (it has no entries).
+To resolve, either remove the test configuration from the test set or edit the test configuration to populate its entries.

 ## Display Modes